MANAGEMENT OF ALBACORE TUNA:

 U.S. West Coast Albacore troll and pole fishing:

 Since 1995 coastal and distant-water nations have moved toward management of tuna stocks worldwide.
-American Fishermen’s Research Foundation (AFRF) and Western Fishboat Owners Association (WFOA) have been deeply involved in most Pacific-oriented bodies Regional Fisheries Management Organizations (RFMO’s).
+American Fishermen’s Research Foundation (AFRF) and Western Fishboat Owners Association (WFOA) have been deeply involved in most Pacific-oriented Regional Fisheries Management Organizations (RFMO’s).
 AFRF has participated as a non-governmental organization (NGO).
-WFOA members have also acted as advisors to the Pacific Fishery Management Council (PFMC), Western Pacific Fisheries Management Council (WPFMC), various state entities when albacore is an issue, and the ongoing negotiations of the U.S./Canada albacore treaty.
-We believe in fair and equitable conservation measure applied multi-laterally when necessary to preserve the stocks for future harvests.
+WFOA members have also acted as advisors to the Pacific Fishery Management Council (PFMC), Western Pacific Fishery Management Council (WPFMC), various state entities when albacore is an issue, and the ongoing negotiations of the U.S./Canada albacore treaty.
+We believe in fair and equitable conservation measures applied multi-laterally when necessary to preserve the stocks for future harvests.

 Internationally in the Pacific there are two RFMO’s that manage and regulate the albacore and other HMS species.
 The IATTC basically manages the eastern Pacific Ocean east of longitude 150W and the WCPFC manages west of 150W.
 The U.S. belongs to both bodies.
-The IATTC is formed by mainly Latin American countries focused more on other tuna species, while the WCPFC is formed predominately by Pacific Island Nations of the western Pacific region along with Australia, New Zealand, China, Japan, Korea, U.S., and Canada.
-The WCPFC also has the Northern Committee made up of nations that fish north of 20 N and few others to advise the full body on measures.
+The IATTC is formed by mainly Latin American countries focused more on other tuna species, while the WCPFC is formed predominantly by Pacific Island Nations of the western Pacific region along with Australia, New Zealand, China, Japan, Korea, the U.S., and Canada.
+The WCPFC also has the Northern Committee made up of nations that fish north of 20 N and a few others to advise the full body on measures.
 Both also participate in the International Science Committee and Albacore Working Group.

 Federally the U.S. fishermen are managed by the PFMC under its HMS management plan and the WPFMC under its pelagic management plan.
 Theoretically the nations in the RFMO process internationally try to fit their domestic management measure into what is adopted at the international level.
-So far this has worked but nations involved sometimes tend to either ignore international measures or go way beyond their scope.
+So far this has worked, but nations involved sometimes tend to either ignore international measures or go way beyond their scope.
 It has always been the job of AFRF and WFOA to help guide this process to something fair and equitable.

 What are highly migratory species?